 To truly know where someone’s favorite local spots are, ask where they take their visitors.
 After all, your favorite places ultimately reflect upon you and your taste.
 I’ve tried and tested these local spots many times, some even dating back to when I went to UCF!
-This is my perfect Orlando food guide – the ultimate list of my favorite, reliable restaurants and cafes that not only I love going to, but my friends and family always enjoy too!
+This is my perfect Orlando Food Guide – the ultimate list of my favorite, reliable restaurants and cafes that not only I love going to, but my friends and family always enjoy too!
 Plus, I’ve included some of my favorite things to order at these restaurants, tips on where to sit, and what places are on my wishlist to try next.
 I’ll keep this guide updated if I discover any new local gems, and update you on my Instagram @adventuresingourmet if I do!
-P.S.
-My top drink spots will be in my next post – stay tuned!
+I also recommend checking out my Orlando City Guide: My Favorite Bars to Drink Wine, Beer and Cocktails.

 For a quick breakfast take-out that hits the spot: We were finally were able to try out Deli Desires, a new Jewish deli in Colonialtown, recently and have already gone again to try something else from the menu.
 It is DELIcious!
 I was obsessed with the classic gravlax on caramelized onion bialy, my sister and brother-in-law loved the bacon sandwich, and Spencer raved about the scrapple and white fish.
 I’d skip the latke one next time but it was a fun one to try.
 The homemade bialy bread is incredible and blows bagels out of the water.
 We also tried their egg salad, which was definitely a more chunky version than what I’m used to, but the flavors were delicious.
 We can’t wait to go back to try out even more from the menu, and it certainly will remain a place we’ll be excited to take our visitors to.
 For inspiration on what to order, check out their drool-worthy pictures on their Instagram @delidesires!